ippontech/blog-usa/posts/ml-sagemaker.md

 ```

-Deploy the trained Model using the Sagemaker API.
+Deploy the Trained Model using the Sagemaker API.
 Provide instance type and instance count as required.
 Once the deployment is complete the test data is used to test the deployed application.
-Once tha Model is deployed an Http Endpoint is generated which can be used by other applications to invoke deployed Machine Learning application.
+Once tha Model is deployed a http endpoint is generated which is used by other applications such as a lambda function which is part of a streaming application or a synchronous application.

 ``` python